 - Unsupported state explained

 - Upgrade from Windows 10

 - Upgrade from Windows 8.1

 - Features removed

-Microsoft begins testing the next quality update of Windows 11, and here's all you need to know.
+Microsoft releases version 1.3 of its Windows Package Manager solution, and here's all you need to know.

 Here's everything there's to know about Windows 11 22H2 so far.

 Windows 11 22H2 will release in late September 2022, and here are all the details you need to know.